KDE/digikam-doc/batch_queue/custom_script.rst

     cp "$INPUT" "$OUTPUT"
     exit $?

-If you have started digiKam from a console and enabled the debug traces on :ref:`Setup/Miscs/System dialog page <system_settings>`, you will see something like this:
+If you have started digiKam from a terminal and enabled the debug traces on :ref:`Setup/Miscs/System dialog page <system_settings>`, you will see something like this:

 .. code-block:: text